Preparation

 Inoculations- If necessary we will tell you via TIPS FOR TRIPS.
 Tips will be available on the itinerary page on our website.
 Packing and more will be there too.

 We encourage you to do this yourself.
-However it’s important to wait until our air schedule is posted in the Trip Tips before you make your plans. if you need assistance we can help.
-Please phone us to discuss.
+Our travel lovers do great using Google Flights.
+Specific air details come in your trip tips.
+However it’s important to wait until our air schedule is posted in the Trip Tips before you make your plans.

-To prevent errors, send him you’re with an AFS group and give the following:
+To prevent errors, tell them you’re with an AFS group and give the following:

 Names: LAST/FIRST